 Terms of Loan.
 The terms of the loan shall:

-require level amortization with payments not less frequently than quarterly throughout the repayment period, except that alternative arrangements for repayment may apply in the event that the borrower is on an bona fide unpaid leave of absence for a period not to exceed one year for leaves other than a qualified military leave within the meaning of section 414(u) of the Code or for the duration of a leave which is due to qualified military service;
+Require level amortization with payments not less frequently than quarterly throughout the repayment period, except that alternative arrangements for repayment may apply in the event that the borrower is on an bona fide unpaid leave of absence for a period not to exceed one year for leaves other than a qualified military leave within the meaning of IRC §414(u) or for the duration of a leave which is due to qualified military service;

-require that the loan be repaid within five years unless the Participant certifies in writing to the Administrator that the loan is to be used to acquire any dwelling unit which within a reasonable time is to be used (determined at the time the loan is made) as a principal residence of the Participant; and
+Require that the loan be repaid within 5 years, or within 15 years, provided that the Participant certifies in writing to the Administrator that the loan is to be used to acquire any dwelling unit, which within a reasonable time is to be used (determined at the time the loan is made) as a principal residence of the Participant; and

-provide for interest at a rate of one percent (1%) above the Prime Rate in effect on the last day of the calendar month coincident with or next preceding the calendar month in which the loan is applied for.
+Provide for interest at a rate of 1% above the Prime Rate in effect on the last day of the calendar month coincident with or next preceding the calendar month in which the Participant applied for the loan.

-Security for Loan; Default. (i) Security.
+Security for Loan.
 Any loan to a Participant under the Plan shall be secured by the pledge of the portion of the Participant’s interest in the Plan invested in such loan.

 Default.

 In the event that a Participant fails to make a loan payment under this Section 8.8 within 90 days after the date such payment is due, a default on the loan shall occur.
-In the event of such default, (A) all remaining payments on the loan shall be immediately due and payable, (B) effective as of the first day of the calendar month next following the month in which any such loan default occurs, the interest rate for such loan shall be (if higher than the rate otherwise applicable) the rate being charged on loans from the Plan that are approved by the Administrator in the month in which such default occurs, (C) no contributions shall be made on such Participant’s behalf prior to the first payroll period that follows by 12 calendar months the date of repayment in full of such loan, and (D) the Participant shall be permanently ineligible for any future loans from the Plan.
+In the event of such default, (A) all remaining payments on the loan shall be immediately due and payable, (B) effective as of the first day of the calendar month next following the month in which any such loan default occurs, the interest rate for such loan shall be (if higher than the rate otherwise applicable) the rate being charged on loans from the Plan that are approved by the Administrator in the month in which such default occurs, (C) no contributions shall be made on such Participant’s behalf prior to the first payroll period that follows by 12-calendar months the date of repayment in full of such loan, and (D) the Participant shall be permanently ineligible for any future loans from the Plan.

 In the case of any default on a loan to a Participant, the Administrator shall apply the portion of the Participant’s interest in the Plan held as security for the loan in satisfaction of the loan on the date of Severance from Employment.
 In addition, the Administrator shall take any legal action it shall consider necessary or appropriate to enforce collection of the unpaid loan, with the costs of any legal proceeding or collection to be charged to the Account Balance of the Participant.

-Notwithstanding anything elsewhere in the Plan to the contrary, in the event a loan is outstanding hereunder on the date of a Participant’s death, his or her estate shall be his or her Beneficiary as to the portion of his or her interest in the Plan invested in such loan (with the Beneficiary or Beneficiaries as to the remainder of his or her interest in the Plan to be determined in accordance with otherwise applicable provisions of the Plan).
+Notwithstanding anything elsewhere in the Plan to the contrary, in the event a loan is outstanding hereunder on the date of a Participant’s death, the Participant’s estate shall be the Beneficiary as to the portion of the Participant’s interest in the Plan invested in such loan (with the Beneficiary or Beneficiaries as to the remainder of the interest in the Plan to be determined in accordance with otherwise applicable provisions of the Plan).